hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - Else, find the nearest region on each side (without crossing the centromere) with a change in minor or major allele.
 If found, re-apply logic from the first three steps.
 - Failing everything else, hold constant the minor allele of the neighbour with the largest number of BAF observations.

-At this stage we have determined a copy number and minor allele ploidy for every base in the genome
+At this stage we have determined a copy number and minor allele copy number for every base in the genome

 ### 7. Structural Variant Recovery
 PURPLE attempts to recover entries from a set of lower confidence structural variants if a recovery vcf (parameter: `sv_recovery_vcf`) is provided.

 There are two situations where PURPLE will attempt to recover structural variants.
 The first is when a copy number segment is unsupported by an existing structural variant.
-The second is to search for an structural variant which could offset the copy number impact of an existing “unbalanced” structural variant break that has a ploidy not supported by the copy number change.
-A structural variant is considered unbalanced if the unexplained copy number change (ie. the ploidy - copy number change) is greater than 20% of the copy number at the breakpoint and > 0.5.
+The second is to search for an structural variant which could offset the copy number impact of an existing “unbalanced” structural variant break that has a junction copy number not supported by the copy number change.
+A structural variant is considered unbalanced if the unexplained copy number change (ie. the junction copy number - copy number change) is greater than 20% of the copy number at the breakpoint and > 0.5.
 An unbalanced structural variant must also have a min depth window count of 5 in the copy number segments immediately before and after the SV breakpoint.
 If only one leg of a structural variant is unbalanced but no suitable candidate was found, a single ended breakpoint will be inferred at that position.

 Eligible recovery candidates must:

 1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant (if not a single breakend, the other breakpoint must also be within 1 kb of the min-max range of a copy number breakpoint)
 2. Not be “minTumorAF” or "minQual" filtered in GRIDSS
-3. Have a ploidy of at least 50% of the unexplained copy number change and of at least 0.5.
+3. Have a junction copy number of at least 50% of the unexplained copy number change and of at least 0.5.

-Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele ploidy smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
+Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele copy number smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
 Note that the purity estimation does not change.

 ### 8. Identify germline copy number alterations that are homozygously deleted in the tumor